Average Discrimination Lawsuit Settlement in California

 How much can you sue for age discrimination?

-Age discrimination settlements generally range from $100,000 to $500,000, especially when career advancement and long-term income are severely affected.
+Age discrimination settlements amounts generally range from $100,000 to $500,000, especially when career advancement and long-term income are severely affected.
 Damages may include lost wages, emotional distress compensation, and punitive damages if the employer acted with clear intent to discriminate.

 How much can I sue for pregnancy discrimination?